-A minimum of 100% of the ground cleared by deminers shall be subjected to the QC by a team leader or deputy team leader.
-QC considers a team leader/deputy team leader applying detector sweeps over the ground cleared by deminers.
-The detector used for QC shall be of the same type as used for the initial deminer search, but a different unit.
-In the areas of complete manual excavation, the QC considers checking and confirming the achievement of the minimum clearance depth, as well as width and other required elements of the excavation.
-Any QC should be recorded and detailed in the site folder on a daily basis.
+100% of the ground cleared by Deminers shall be subjected to the QC by a managing role in the field, such as Team Leader, Deputy Team Leader and Site Supervisor.
+QC considers the application of detector sweeps over the ground cleared by Deminers.
+The detector used for QC shall be of the same type as the one used for the initial Deminer search but in a different unit.
+In the areas of full manual excavation, the QC considers checking and confirming the achievement of the minimum clearance depth, as well as width and other required elements of the excavation.
+The QC should be recorded and detailed in the site folder daily.